Skip to main content

 Howlite is a calcium borosilicate hydroxide mineral (Ca2B5SiO9(OH)5) classified as a borate.

-• It was first scientifically described in 1868 and is well-characterized mineralogically.
+• It was first described scientifically in 1868 and is well-characterized.

-• Its porous nature explains why it readily absorbs dyes, making it one of the most commonly dyed stones in the commercial gem trade.
+• Its porous nature is why it absorbs dyes so easily, making it one of the most commonly dyed stones in the commercial gem trade.

-• There is no scientific evidence that Howlite's calcium content influences human calcium absorption or bone health — the minerals in a stone do not transfer to the body through skin contact.
+• There is no evidence that Howlite's calcium content affects human calcium absorption or bone health — minerals in a stone do not transfer to the body through skin contact.

-• However, the psychological benefits of a calming bedtime ritual that includes Howlite are consistent with established sleep hygiene practices.
+• That said, the psychological benefits of a calming bedtime ritual involving Howlite are consistent with established sleep hygiene practices.

 Which Chakras Does Howlite Connect To?